 Mean score of companies in the Financial Intermediation industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2024, Arion Bank, headquartered in Iceland (IS), reported total carbon emissions of approximately 675,300 kg CO2e.
-This includes Scope 1 emissions of about 30,500 kg CO2e, Scope 2 emissions of approximately 23,700 kg CO2e (market-based), and significant Scope 3 emissions of around 1,305,800 kg CO2e.
-In 2023, the bank's total emissions were about 660,900 kg CO2e, with Scope 1 at 31,600 kg CO2e, Scope 2 at approximately 25,900 kg CO2e (market-based), and Scope 3 at around 603,500 kg CO2e.
-Arion Bank has set ambitious climate commitments, aiming for an 80% reduction in emissions from its activities (Scopes 1 and 2) by 2030, compared to 2015 levels.
+In 2024, Arion Bank, headquartered in Iceland, reported total carbon emissions of approximately 675,300 kg CO2e.
+This includes 30,500 kg CO2e from Scope 1 emissions, 23,700 kg CO2e from Scope 2 (market-based), and a significant 1,305,800 kg CO2e from Scope 3 emissions.
+In 2023, the bank's total emissions were about 660,900 kg CO2e, with Scope 1 at 31,600 kg CO2e, Scope 2 (market-based) at 25,900 kg CO2e, and Scope 3 at 603,500 kg CO2e.
+Arion Bank has set ambitious climate commitments, aiming for an 80% reduction in emissions from its own activities (Scopes 1 and 2) by 2030, compared to 2015 levels.
 The bank plans to offset any remaining emissions.
-This target reflects a commitment to sustainability and aligns with industry standards for climate action.
+This target reflects a strong commitment to sustainability and aligns with industry standards for climate action.
 Additionally, Arion Bank is committed to achieving net-zero emissions across all scopes by 2050, as part of its long-term climate strategy.
-The bank's emissions data is sourced directly from its own reporting, with no cascaded data from parent organizations.
+The bank's initiatives are supported by its participation in the Science Based Targets initiative (SBTi), reinforcing its dedication to transparent and accountable climate action.

 Access structured emissions data, company-specific emission factors, and source documents